Featured image of post Performance Profiling of Golang's Biggest Killers: PProf

 • net/http/pprof: Collects runtime data of HTTP servers for analysis

-PProf is a tool used for visualizing and analyzing performance profiling data.
+pprof is a tool used to visualize and analyze performance profiling data.
 It reads a collection of analysis samples in the profile.proto format and generates reports to visualize and analyze the data (supports both text and graphical reports).

 The profile.proto file is a Protocol Buffer v3 descriptor file that describes a set of call stacks and symbolization information.
 It represents a set of sampled call stacks for statistical analysis and is a common format for stack trace configuration files.